den-materials/agile-lab/README.md

 ## Keeping Track
 1. Create a Github repo for your project
 2. Create a README file for your repo.
-(The GitHub webpage allows you to use a GUI to create a )
+(The GitHub webpage allows you to use a GUI to create one.)
 3. Add a link to your Trello board in the README
 4. Add a picture of your Wireframe to your README